hummingbot/hummingbot-site/docs/blog/posts/2023-09-beta-bot-battle/index.md

 - Directional scripts
 - V2 Market Making strategy

-You may also run your own custom strategies
+You may also run your own custom strategies as they only place trades on a single venue.

 ### How many trading pairs can I use?